 The G-Man has to be one of the most mysterious characters I know, He is very iconic to the half-life series and yet we don’t know much about him…

 He is seen throughout the game’s series always following Gordon as a bystander, never getting involved just watching…

-The first theory is that he is future Gordon freeman, the proof is in the name.
-“Gordan FreeMAN“, this is very poor evidence and the term “G-Man” is slang for “government man”.
+The first theory is that he is the future Gordon freeman, the proof is in the name.
+“Gordan FreeMAN“, is very poor evidence and the term “G-Man” is slang for “government man”.
 Also in Half-Life, In Gordon’s locker, there is a blue suit very similar to G-Man’s.
 I’m sure this theory was a joke, to begin with, Gordon wouldn’t go back to the past to torment himself, it just doesn’t make sense.
 BUT, I do admit they do look very similar, Could they be related?

 The second theory is that all the events that happen after the incident are just Gordon’s imagination.
 The theory goes, Gordon received a radiation discharge which put him in a catatonic state which made him imagine the Resonance Cascade and the whole alien invasion.

 This would be a big middle finger from Valve, meaning the whole half-life 2 and the episodes were adding just gameplay and nothing benefiting the story in any way to the series.
 But if this is the case, why G-Man, Gordon only saw him twice before the experiment.
 Is he scared of him?
 Is it the appearance that made him so memorable?

 There is some evidence to support this theory though… Near the end of Half-life, the scientist’s voice could be heard “Get him out of there!
 Shut down the equipment and someone get him out!”, although hard to hear in-game through the alien sound effect around it, with no proper explanation as to why.
 But blue shift and opposing force had the same story but from two different people, one of them was also hired by G-Man.